JaddotWuzHere/TheContinuum/content/Continuum Physics/Branches/Anachysics/Source.md

 Long term refinement of a Source is possible through training and resonance calibration, but reckless or unbalanced mana use can lead to permanent degradation.
 #### Damage and Collapse
 Minor damage to a Source reduces coupling efficiency, which may cause fatigue, weakened mana throughput, or instability.
-Major disruption may result in field misalignment and dangerous feedback, wherein excessive resonance amplification collapses coherence and destabilizes the Source. *(See: **[[Manaphysics#3.
+Major disruption may result in field misalignment and dangerous feedback, wherein excessive resonance amplification collapses coherence and destabilizes the Source. *(See: **[[Continuum Physics/Branches/Manaphysics/index#3.
 Law of Flux Resonance|Law of Flux Resonance]]**)*

 A collapsed Source loses coherence entirely.
 The soul may remain intact but becomes mana inert, unable to interact with the mana field, a condition known as **[[Anima-Source Disjunction (ASD)|anima-source disjunction (ASD)]]**.